Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

         gameOver_ = true;
     }

-24. Add a last pre condition check that the game is still active, line 34
+23. Add a last pre condition check that the game is still active, within the ``takeTurn`` function line 30
 --------------------------

 ::